Can you have any reactions or side effects from vitamin B12 injections? Most documentation papers indicate you might experience any of these:

 Many readers of this website self-inject regularly.
 However, we have never had anyone come back to us with an allergic reaction to our B12.
 Not a single case.
 We have many repeat customers, so it must tell you something about how rare a true allergy is.

 Our injectable B12 is methylcobalamin, which is an active, native form with no recorded anaphylactic reactions in medical literature.
 Zero cases.
-It comes 100% pure, no additives or preservatives whatsoever.
-Also, methyl B12 is the most absorbable form, with distinct nerve repairing properties.
-For most people it is the best form.
+It comes 100% pure, without additives or preservatives.
+Methyl B12 is the most absorbable form and has distinct nerve-repairing properties, and for most people it is the best form.

-Patients with Leber hereditary optic neuropathy should not take methyl B12 shots.
-Hydroxy B12 shots, though less effective, are safer, because this disease can get worse in those high in methylcobalamin levels.
+Important: Patients with Leber hereditary optic neuropathy should not take methyl B12 shots.
+Hydroxy B12 shots, though less effective, are safer, as this disease can get worse in those with high methylcobalamin levels.

-If you order your B12 shots anywhere else, make sure it comes from a certified lab that follows stringent pharmacy regulations.
-Also, make sure it doesn’t contain benzyl alcohol, or at least check that you’re not sensitive to it.
-If you’re injecting a premature newborn, avoid benzyl alcohol at all cost due to the risk of gasping syndrome.
+If you order your B12 shots elsewhere, make sure they come from a certified lab that follows stringent pharmacy regulations.
+Also, check that they don’t contain benzyl alcohol, or at least verify that you’re not sensitive to it.
+If you’re injecting a premature newborn, avoid benzyl alcohol entirely due to the risk of gasping syndrome.

-And please, stay away from cyanocobalamin.
-It is a synthetic form of B12 that contains cyanide attached to the B12.
-Many B12 deficient folks (especially those with pernicious anemia) have trouble clearing out the cyanide.
-For them, it can make things worse.
+Finally, avoid cyanocobalamin.
+It is a synthetic form of B12 with cyanide attached to the cobalamin (the B12).
+Many patients with B12 deficiency, especially those with pernicious anemia, have difficulty clearing cyanide.
+Cyano B12 can make their health worse.

-If you suspect you might have a cobalt allergy (again, extremely rare), have your doctor supervise and give you an intradermal test dose first.
-Look for reactions such as skin rash, swelling, a blue tint to your skin, chest tightness, etc. Maybe have your doctor do it with our pure methyl B12, which again, nobody has ever reported any negative reaction to.
+If you suspect a cobalt allergy (which is extremely rare), have your doctor supervise an intradermal test dose first.
+Look for reactions such as a skin rash, swelling, a blue tint to your skin, or chest tightness.
+Consider having your doctor perform the test with our pure methyl B12, which again, nobody has ever reported any negative reaction to.

 To Summarize

-Vitamin B12 injections side effects are remarkably rare.
-What’s more, reactions are more likely to be the result of additives rather than the B12 itself.
-To make sure your B12 is free of any additives, you may want to try a vial of our pure methyl B12.
+Vitamin B12 injections side effects are incredibly rare, and when reactions occur, they are more likely due to additives rather than the B12 itself.
+If you want to make sure your B12 is free of additives, you can buy a vial of our pure methylcobalamin B12.